pnpm/pnpm/.changeset/dull-crabs-shave.md

 "@pnpm/lockfile-file": minor
 ---

-New optional field added to the lockfile: `packageExtensions`.
+New optional field added to the lockfile: `packageExtensionsChecksum`.